piyoki/QR_detector_api/README.md

 *** This operator will remove data from a db.
 * The flag **--name** needs to be passed with the command to specify the name of the database.
 * The flag **--all** needs to be passed with the command to remove all data from the db.
 * The flag **--id** needs to be passed with the command to specify which data to be deleted.
-You may need to retrieve identity data to get the id
+You may need to retrieve identity data to get the id.
     ```bash
     $ python3 db.py -d --all
     ```